 Can I add protein to make these more filling?

-Yes — the article and notes both mention that shredded chicken or barbecue duck work well mixed into the vegetable filling for a non-vegan version.
+Yes — shredded chicken or barbecue duck both work well mixed into the vegetable filling for a non-vegan version.
 The base filling is 500g of rainbow salad mix (grated carrot, cabbage, and beetroot) with fresh coriander and sesame seeds.

 Why does the recipe say to pack the filling tightly?

-The article specifically says to pack the ingredients in tightly “for a more nutritious and satisfying roll.”
+Pack the ingredients in tightly for a more nutritious and satisfying roll.
 A loosely filled roll will also be more likely to fall apart during the 15-minute bake at 200°C (400°F).

 What other vegetables work well as fillings?

-The article suggests capsicum (bell pepper), Asian mushrooms, carrot, and zucchini as good alternatives or additions to the base rainbow salad mix.
-The notes echo this, encouraging experimentation with different combinations.
+Capsicum (bell pepper), Asian mushrooms, carrot, and zucchini all work well as alternatives or additions to the base rainbow salad mix.
+I encourage experimenting with different combinations — there’s a lot of room to play here.